 We departed Petrokopio at 1120 and continued our slow exploration.
 We went as far as Agridi, the southernmost cove of Fourni island.
 The wind was a S breeze and there was some swell in this cove so I did not stay.
 Instead I headed back and entered the cove [37° 32.1' N 26° 30.1' E] just NW of Agridi.
 It is a lovely place with clear emerald-colored waters.
 I dropped the anchor at 1235.
 The distance from we had come Kambi was an amazing 6.4 M.

 After a swim I put up the tent and had lunch, then another long swim.
-There is not a soul in sight.
+There was not a soul in sight.
 It is absolutely wonderful.
 No wind, glassy clear water.
 One can spent hours just watching this peaceful scenery.
-The only problem is the heat and some humidity.
-The barometer has come down to 1007 from yesterday’s 1011 mB.
+The only problem was the heat and some humidity.
+The barometer had come down to 1007 from yesterday’s 1011 mB.

 I took it easy, reading under the tent with frequent jumps into the water to cool off.
 When the sun went low in the horizon, I removed the tent and after a shower enjoyed drinking an ouzo in the cockpit.
 By that time the temperature was very pleasant.
 So watching the sun set and then the advancing dusk with all its color variations was a real pleasure.

 For supper, I made a pasta alla puttanesca.
 I went to bed fairly early.